1969 Nebraska Cornhuskers football team: Missouri

-Nebraska attempted to bring a fight to Columbia to go along with their new #20 ranking, but after Missouri went up 7-0, it did not help that the Cornhuskers turned over a fumble to Missouri which was converted into 7 more points before the half.
+Nebraska attempted to bring a fight to Columbia to go along with their new #20 ranking, but after Missouri went up 7–0, it did not help that the Cornhuskers turned over a fumble to Missouri which was converted into 7 more points before the half.
 Nebraska managed to avoid the shutout with a 3rd-quarter touchdown but could not overcome Missouri's defense to score again, and subsequently fell back out of the polls.

+The Cornhuskers did not lose again until their 1972 season opener at UCLA.

 Kansas

-Nebraska PK Paul Rogers set a Nebraska and Big 8 record with a 55-yard 1st-quarter field goal to open the scoring.
-It was a fierce back-and-forth game, though Nebraska ran ahead by 14 only to have Kansas tie it up in the 3rd and pull ahead with a field goal in the 4th.
+Nebraska PK Paul Rogers set a Nebraska and Big Eight record with a 55-yard 1st-quarter field goal to open the scoring.
+It was a fierce back-and-forth game, though Nebraska ran ahead by 14 only to have Kansas, which shared the 1968 Big Eight championship but plummeted to 1–9 in 1969, tie it up in the 3rd and pull ahead with a field goal in the 4th.
 The Cornhuskers came through, however, putting in the game-winning touchdown with just 1:22 left to play.